Bukit Pandawa Golf and Country Club

 World’s Best Par 3 Golf Course

-That’s right, Bukit Pandawa Golf and Country Club, or BPGCC, was voted the World’s Best Par 3 Golf Course in 2017.
+That’s right, Bukit Pandawa Golf and Country Club, or BPGCC, was voted the World’s Best Par 3 Golf Course in 2017 by World Golf Awards.
 This award actually coincided with a couple of firsts.
-2017 was the golf courses first full year of existence, and it was also the first year a par 3 course had been included as a category.
-In fact, Bukit Pandawa was nominated again in 2018, as well as this year, 2019 (the winners will be announced in October, so be sure to vote!).
+2017 was the golf course’s first full year of existence, and it was also the first year a par 3 course had been included as a category.
+In fact, Bukit Pandawa was nominated in 2018, 2019, 2020, and 2021, and is nominated for 2022 (voting takes place in October, so be sure to vote)!!

-Needless to say, playing golf on the world’s best par 3 course was an absolute must for Menekse and me!
-So, during our trip to Bali, we were able to check this off our golf course bucket list!
+Needless to say, playing golf on the world’s best par 3 golf course was an absolute must for Menekse and me!
+So, during our trip to the beautiful island of Bali, we were able to check this off our golf course bucket list!

-Without a practice range to warm up prior to your round, you best be ready with your A game right away, because Bukit Pandawa doesn’t allow you to ease you into your game.
-At 246-yards from the Blacks, and a trio of bunkers protecting the green, the second hole is the longest on the course.
-While downhill, the wind was in our face.
+Without a practice range to warm up prior to your round, you best be ready with your A-game right away, because Bukit Pandawa doesn’t allow you to ease into your game.
+At 223 meters (246 yards) from the Blacks, and a trio of bunkers protecting the green, the second hole is the longest on the course.
+While downhill, the wind was in our faces.
 Menekse struck a well-hit driver but pulled it slightly and found the far-left bunker.

-Like the thirteenth at North Berwick (which we haven’t played yet, but can’t wait to), the slightly uphill 209-yard sixth hole involves a stone wall.
-But, unlike the Pit, the wall at Bukit Pandawa is behind the green, and in theory shouldn’t come into play.
+Like the thirteenth at North Berwick, the slightly uphill 191-meter (209-yard) sixth hole involves a stone wall.
+However, unlike the Pit, the wall at Bukit Pandawa is behind the green, and in theory, shouldn’t come into play.

-I hit a fantastic pitch shot which easily cleared the wall, landed just short of the pin, and rolled about 10 feet past.
-Grinding on the putt, I regrettably left it short, and made my first bogey of the day.
+I hit a fantastic pitch shot that easily cleared the wall, landed just short of the pin, and rolled about 10 feet past.
+Grinding on the putt, I regrettably left it short and made my first bogey of the day.

 Is this Central Oregon?

-As we were playing through the next few holes, things seemed to feel familiar.
-The black volcanic rocks, the dry desert cactus vegetation, the dried twisted juniper looking trees, the ground littered with dry twigs and fallen trees, and the slight aroma of pine trees in the air.
+As we played through the next few holes, things seemed to feel familiar.
+The black volcanic rocks, the dry desert cactus vegetation, the dried twisted juniper-looking trees, the ground littered with dry twigs and fallen trees, and the slight aroma of pine trees in the air.
 Strangely, it somehow reminded us of Central Oregon!
 OK, so there was the Indian Ocean prominently in the distance, but other than that obvious distinction, we could swear we were somewhere in Bend!

-Nowhere was this feeling stronger than on the 153-yard tenth hole.
+Nowhere was this feeling stronger than on the 140-meter (153-yard) tenth hole.
 With volcanic rocks left of the green, this hole reminded us of our unforgettable round at Pronghorn.

-With a deep canyon on the right, a push isn’t what you want on the short 117-yard twelfth hole.
+With a deep canyon on the right, a push isn’t what you want on the short 107-meter (117-yard) twelfth hole.
 Menekse ripped her tee shot to the left front of the green.
-A good lag putt and solid second putt, she made her first par of the day!
+With a good lag putt and solid second putt, she made her first par of the day!
 Me, I flirted with the ravine, but we were able to find it.
 Happily, I was able to get up and down and really felt like I stole a shot there!

 The Best Par 3 on the World’s Best Par 3 Golf Course!

-If you are wondering what is the best par 3 on the World’s Best Par 3 Golf Course, well, the answer has to be the thirteenth.
-Again, slightly uphill, with the ocean in the background and a water tower just long of the green, the thirteenth at Bukit Pandawa is 186-yards long and is an absolute fantastic golf hole!
+If you are wondering what the best par 3 on the World’s Best Par 3 Golf Course is, the answer has to be the thirteenth.
+Again, slightly uphill, with the ocean in the background and a water tower just long of the green, the thirteenth at Bukit Pandawa is 170 meters (186 yards) long and is an absolutely fantastic golf hole!

-I swung a smooth 6-iron that found the middle-right of the green.
+I swung a smooth 6-iron that found the middle right of the green.
 Menekse found the back-left bunker, which turned out to be a little bit deeper than you realize from the tee.
-She hit a good bunker shot out, and 2-putted for bogey.
+She hit a good bunker shot out and 2-putted for a bogey.
 With the paragliders drifting effortlessly above us, we were both very pleased with our scores here!

-We have added the thirteenth at Bukit Pandawa to our list of our favourite golf holes!
+We have added the thirteenth at Bukit Pandawa to the list of our favorite golf holes!

 The ocean is visible from many holes on both the front and back, but the stretch of holes from 14 to 17 have ocean views that are quite simply the best on the golf course.